 10. Motorola MR1900

-Performance of the router is at par with any other router in this price range.
+The performance of the router is on par with any other router in this price range.
 The setup process is easy and the range is great.
 However, there are some reported issues of IPv6 configuration.
 Unless your ISP is insistent on using IPv6, this is an aspect that you can still get by with.
 For less than $100, it is hard not to recommend this router.